yinguobing/head-pose-estimation/README.md

 ### Installing

 This repository comes with a pre-trained model for facial landmark detection.
-Just git clone than you are good to go.
+Just git clone then you are good to go.

 ```bash
 # From the directory where you want to put this project: